doeme01/notes/README.md

 ## App Preview
-There is an Preview of this app: https://app.calypso.myds.me/
+You can find a preview of this application here: https://app.calypso.myds.me/

 ## Getting Started